-NOAA will offer government-to-government consultation at the earliest practicable time it can reasonably anticipate that a proposed policy or initiative may have tribal implications.
-The tenets of tribal consultation require early notification, early opportunities for technical briefings/discussions, and an opportunity for formal input in the Federal process to the extent practicable and consistent with Federal law.
+NOAA offers government-to-government consultation at the earliest practicable time it can reasonably anticipate that a proposed policy may have tribal implications.
+The tenets of tribal consultation require early notification, early opportunities for technical briefings/discussions and an opportunity for formal input in the federal process to the extent practicable and consistent with federal law.
 Consultation should occur early enough in the decision-making process to allow for flexibility and modification of NOAA actions while meeting required timelines.
-Although consultation need not occur at every step of the Federal decision- making process, it should always occur at the earliest time practicable, well before a final policy or regulatory decision with tribal implications is made.
+Although consultation need not occur at every step of the federal decision- making process, it should always occur at the earliest time practicable, well before a final policy or regulatory decision with tribal implications is made.
+NOAA staff should be knowledgeable and respectful of the decision-making practices of the tribe.
+This may require a departure from highly-structured agendas and timeframes.